How Careers in Art Can Empower Marginalized Voices and Drive Social Change

 HBCUs Can Help You Start a Career in the Arts

-People of all ages, races, and life paths can help to improve diversity in American arts disciplines by supporting scholarships and other forms of funding for HBCUs with related programs.
-You can make a difference in the lives of arts students in one easy step by making a donation today.
+People of all ages, races, and life paths can help improve diversity in American arts disciplines by supporting scholarships and other funding for HBCUs with related programs.
+By donating today, you can make a difference in the lives of arts students in one easy step.

 Careers in the Arts

-Naturally, many who major in the fine or performing arts will pursue traditional careers as painters, sketch artists, and sculptors, or actors, dancers, composers, and musicians.
+Many majoring in the fine or performing arts will pursue traditional careers as painters, sketch artists, sculptors, actors, dancers, composers, and musicians.
 However, a degree in art will also prepare you for other professions, including:

 - Art teacher